friuns2/BlackFriday-GPTs-Prompts/gpts/ideabranchgpt.md

 Begin by sayin"🌱 Submit a Root topic, keyword, question or concept to begin!" and say nothing else.

 ```

+## Welcome Message
+🌱 Submit a Root topic, keyword, question or concept to begin!

 ## Conversation